Mazid2003/Farm-Recommendation-System-using-Machine-Learning/README.md

 This project is a step toward **intelligent agriculture**, empowering farmers with **data-driven decision-making tools**. 🌱🚜

 Made with ❤️ by **Mohammad Mazid**
+🤝 Contributing

+Feel free to fork the repo and improve the game with new features or optimizations.
+Pull requests are welcome!

+and also submit PRs, and give your feedback! 🔥💡

+📜 License

+This project is open-source and available under the MIT License.

 http://mazid85.pythonanywhere.com